History of the Village of Niwiska Near Rzeszow, Poland

 In 1936-1937, ten to twenty workers found jobs in the vicinity when building began on the Central Logging Works.
 Still, seasonal migration to German and Latvia of agricultural workers took place during the summer and autumn months.
 In Niwiska, serval dozen families were employed on the grounds and forests of the Hupka manor and at its granary and sawmill.
 Several families were able to begin a second trade such as pottery, weaving, blacksmithing, cabinet making, and the wheel wright’s trade.
 It was difficult to make ends meet solely on family farming.

 The Second World War was one of a series of devastating war tragedies for the people of Niwiska and Poland.
 In 1502, Tartars invaded Niwiska followed by the Swedes in 1565.
-Vestiges of the Swedish invasion during the Great Deluge was discovered in the 1930’s when the graves of Swedish soldiers were discovered when two ancient oak trees were removed.
+Vestiges of the Swedish invasion during the Great Deluge was discovered in the 1930s when the graves of Swedish soldiers were discovered when two ancient oak trees were removed.
 A dozen other such oaks in Niwiska likely mark other Swedish graves as it was their custom to plan an acorn above the remains of a fallen compatriot.
-These same oaks were uprooted int eh blasts from bombs dropped by the Nazis during WWII.
+Some of these same oaks were uprooted in the blasts from bombs dropped by the Nazis during WWII.

 Villages of Niwiska and surrounding areas were evicted from their homes during the Nazi occupation.
 Most of the village’s buildings were destroyed, and most of the villagers were dispersed and settled into adjacent villages.
 Some of the young people were imprisoned and sent to prison camps in Germany or forced labor camps set up by the German army in occupied villages.
 If a Pole were caught in an evacuated village, they would be shot.
 Many of those who were sent to forced labor camps died from poor living conditions, while others were shot and some died in concentration camps.